Youth Programs

 NOVICE YOUTH PROGRAM

-C. The Novice Youth cannot have earned more than $5000 in cash awards in PHBA or any other equine organization.
+E. An exhibitor cannot have earned more than $5000 in cash awards resulting from a performance class in PHBA or other equine organization.